Valproic Acid SyrupPronunciation

 Valproic acid is contraindicated in patients with known urea cycle disorders (see WARNINGS).

 Hepatic failure resulting in fatalities has occurred in patients receiving valproic acid.
 These incidents usually have occurred during the first six months of treatment.
 Serious or fatal hepatotoxicity may be preceded by non-specific symptoms such as malaise, weakness, lethargy, facial edema, anorexia, and vomiting.
 In patients with epilepsy, a loss of seizure control may also occur.
 Patients should be monitored closely for appearance of these symptoms.
 Liver function tests should be performed prior to therapy and at frequent intervals thereafter, especially during the first six months.
-However, physicians should not rely totally on serum biochemistry since these tests may not be abnormal in all instances, but should also consider the results of careful interim medical history and physical examination.
+However, healthcare providers should not rely totally on serum biochemistry since these tests may not be abnormal in all instances, but should also consider the results of careful interim medical history and physical examination.

 Caution should be observed when administering valproic acid to patients with a prior history of hepatic disease.
 Patients on multiple anticonvulsants, children, those with congenital metabolic disorders, those with severe seizure disorders accompanied by mental retardation, and those with organic brain disease may be at particular risk.
 Experience has indicated that children under the age of two years are at a considerably increased risk of developing fatal hepatotoxicity, especially those with the aforementioned conditions.
 When valproic acid is used in this patient group, it should be used with extreme caution and as a sole agent.
 The benefits of therapy should be weighed against the risks.
 Above this age group, experience has indicated that the incidence of fatal hepatotoxicity decreases considerably in progressively older patient groups.